 ‘Now are they not twayne then, but one flesh.
 Let not man therefore put a sunder, yt which God hath coupled together.’

-Posted on Mar 16, 2010, in EXPERIMENTAL WRITING, MY BRAIN -MY THOUGHTS and tagged creative outlets, Creative Writing exercises, Human rights, Love, POETRY, Stage scripts, Stream of consciousness, writing prompts.
+Posted on Mar 16, 2010, in STREAM OF CONSCIOUSNESS COLLECTION and tagged Creative Writing, Emotions, Love, Relationships, Stream of consciousness.
 Bookmark the permalink.
 Leave a comment.

 Leave a comment